 For the Load Case 1 (live load at midspan), the first three modes represent local buckling of the box beam members, and all safety factors are very close, in the range 33~35.
-The fourth mode is very interesting: the critical load factor is positive and the mode indicates buckling in the lower flange of the beam.
-So we can clearly notice that for this mode to occur, we would need to reverse the load, so the bottom flange turns out to be in compression.
+The fourth mode is very interesting; the critical load factor is positive and the mode indicates buckling in the lower flange of the beam.
+So we can clearly notice that for this mode to occur, we would need to reverse the load so that the bottom flange turns out to be in compression.

 The linear buckling analysis presented here is very useful to estimate safety factors against this failure mode.
 It also illustrates the deformation for each mode.
-But the actual deformation magnitudes calculated in this way are inexpressive (note that we didn’t make any references to this values) and consequently the stress levels also.
+But the actual deformation magnitudes calculated in this way are inexpressive (note that we didn’t make any references to this values) and consequently the stress levels are too.
 In a more realistic scenario, when buckling occurs, there is a sudden deformation which deviates from the regular linear elastic mode, and stress redistribution occurs due to plasticity.
 To model this more accurately, we would have to resort to nonlinear analysis.

-- CAD modelling: Onshape
+CAD modelling: Onshape

-- Geometry preparation and meshing: Salomé
+Geometry preparation and meshing: Salomé

-- Finite Element solver: Code_Aster
+Finite Element solver: Code_Aster

-- Post-processing: Salomé and ParaView
+Post-processing: Salomé and ParaView